 Three of the main criteria that Google™ uses to decide if or where they will list your web site in the search results is, relevance of the site content, quality and quantity of links to the site content, and the freshness of that content.
-That means in order to remain top ranked by Google™ (and other search engines) and continue to show up on the first or second page, or better yet, in the top one, two, or three positions, you MUST continue to add relevant quality content to your site, as well as more incoming links.
+That means in order to remain top ranked by Google™ (and other search engines) and continue to show up on the first or second page, or better yet, in the top five positions, you MUST continue to add relevant quality content to your site, as well as more incoming links.
 You must NOT leave your site stagnant with the same original content and links, or Google™ will consider your site to be “stale” and it will fall sharply in the search result rankings.

 You don’t have to make the new content an intricate part of your web site, or to even have a navigation bar listed along with your other navigation bars, that allow people to access those pages.
 As long as they are included in your “site map”, and have at least one link per page going to and from one of your other main pages, Google™ will treat these new additional pages as part of your site, and determine that you are adding fresh content to it.

 You don’t have to go crazy with this though.
 Probably one additional new web page per month, or one new page every two weeks, should be sufficient to keep Google™ satisfied.
 And of course, these pages should be created with the proper keyword insertions.
-But don’t make the mistake of using your top keyword, because you don’t what people searching for that keyword to land on a secondary page.
+But don’t make the mistake of using your top keyword, because you don’t want people searching for that keyword to land on a secondary page.
 You want them to land on your main page, as your main page should be set up to maximize visitor retention, and ultimately their conversion to being your customer.

 Both of these factors go into the calculation of whether or not to keep your site listed where it is in the search results, or to move other sites past it to a higher ranking, thereby dropping your site lower in the listings.